FarmDyn/documentation/docs/template/plant_nutrition.md

 In the next step, the nutrient need for crops are linked to the different cropping intensities.
-There are five different intensity levels with regard the amount of N fertilizer applied:
+There are five different intensity levels with regard to the amount of N fertilizer applied:

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/templ_decl.gms GAMS /set\sintens/ /;/)
 ```GAMS